Last reviewed on 11th October 2023 by Martin Alexander (Mortgage Advisor)

 Which credit issues are possible with Help to Buy?

 Help to Buy is possible with the following credit issues:

 - Late payments and arrears

 - Debt Management Plan (DMP)

 Lenders will assess whether or not your mortgage will be affordable and whether or not you’re considered to be high-risk due to having bad credit.
-Each bad credit issue can affect your application in a different manner, so it’s advised to seek specialist advice before applying.
+Each credit issue can affect your application differently, so it’s advised to seek specialist advice before applying.

 Mortgage lenders also have different views on bad credit.
 As a result, some lenders may be better suited than others.
-For instance, certain lenders may be more relaxed when it comes to having a CCJ, whereas other lenders may be better suited if you have defaults.
+For instance, some lenders may be more relaxed about having a CCJ, whereas others may be better suited if you have defaults.